jrcz-data-science-lab/VirtualAnatomy-Documentation/docs/Basic-information-for-development-of-the-project.md

 ---
-weight: -2
+weight: -1
 ---

-# Basic information for development of the project
+# Codebase overview & guidelines

 This section outlines fundamental guidelines and practices essential for continuing development on this project.